 Under Robert's Rules, if a Motion to Reconsider is taken up by the Planning Board, the question should be immediately stated before the entire Board and is debatable if the underlying decision is debatable (which it is in this case).
 See Roberts Rules of Order at p.
-311. This debate can also go into the merits of the question proposed to be reconsidered.
+311. This debate can go into the merits of the question proposed to be reconsidered.
 See Roberts Rules of Order at p.
-311. If the request for reconsideration is granted, the entire site plan application is back in front of the Board for review in exactly the same posture and with exactly the same record as it existed just before the initial vote.
+311. If the request for reconsideration is ultimately granted by the Board, the entire site plan application is back for review in exactly the same posture and with exactly the same record as it existed just before the Board’s initial vote.
 See Roberts Rules of Order at p.
-318. As part of the review of the matter (during the reconsideration process), the Board (in its discretion) can also decide to take only new evidence from anyone (even though he/she already provided evidence to the Board previously), take comments on any issue from people who haven't spoken, or limit new evidence and testimony to the issues raised by abutter in its motion for reconsideration.
+318. As part of this review, the Board (in its discretion) can decide to take only public comment from anyone (even though he/she already provided evidence/comments to the Board previously) or take public commentfrom only people who haven't commented on the matter.
+The Board could also chose to take evidence and testimony on the whole application or limit the evidence and testimony to the issues raised by the abutter in its motion for reconsideration.
 See Robert's Rules of Order at p.
 318.

+IV.
+PROCEDURE

+Based on the above, the Board can do as follows with regard to the request for reconsideration:

+* Not take up or make a motion for reconsideration with regard to the Cumberland County Civic Center site plan application; or

+* A member of the Board who voted in the majority on the Cumberland County Civic Center application could choose to make a motion to reconsider the Cumberland County Civic Center application, which would thereby place the matter in front of the Board for debate as to whether or not the motion for reconsideration should be granted.
+If the motion passes, the Board then needs to choose whether or not it wants to review the matter immediately or table it to a date certain.